 http://thinkwellbewell.com/coaching/ Whitney Demorest is expert in reading energy, and helping people get to a place of emotional clarity.
 She practices and teaches EFT (Emotional Freedom Technique), which is an great method for alleviating emotional blocks.

 http://www.integratedcoaching.org/?p=1970 Dr. MJ Jiaras brings an awesome background as a clinical psychologist AND a coach, getting leaders to their core strengths and impact.
 He and his team are stellar.

 This is where we get to chance to have that deep true connection with people.
 We spend so much energy on how different we are from one another, and can be splintered from it.
-Yet we are truly moved in the moments when we can connect as so very much the same as feeling, thinking, reacting humans.
+Yet we are truly moved in the moments when we can connect with one another as so very much the same, as feeling, thinking, reacting humans.
 We’re all seeking connection at some level.
 This is where it begins.
-Start to truly share where you are, the moments that count and what life stirs in you, and you’ll quickly find the people who you can connect with in a true, meaningful way.
+Start to truly share where you are, the moments that count, and what life stirs in you... and you’ll quickly find the people who you can connect with in a true, meaningful way.
 This is easy for some and hard for others, yet the very portal for understanding and human connection.
 Push yourself to actually go there.

 There is the meaning.

 The original version of this post was written in 2014, and it's just been updated 6/19/18.
 While the list has shifted a bit, and more insights added, the lessons are timeless and maybe even more poignant right now than ever before.
 I welcome your thoughts, your feedback, and YOUR moments of shift.